Is MyFICO just another gimmick for “free” credit scores? Or is it actually the best deal? Here’s my unbiased personal review.

 - Newly Active Accounts: This notifies you when an inactive account suddenly becomes active again (i.e. you start using an old credit card).

 - Credit Inquiries: When you apply for a credit card, loan, mortgage, or any other form of credit, a credit check (inquiry) is made.
-When it’s a so-called “hard” credit inquiry, it is recorded on your credit report and may impact your score in the short term if you have too many.
+When it’s a so-called “hard” credit inquiry (which results from circumstances in which you’re seeking credit), it is recorded on your credit report and may impact your score.
+Too many inquiries in a short period of time can be harmful.
 So keeping track of these is helpful.

 - Collections: If a new collection shows up on your credit report, you will be notified.
 If you already have collections on your report, Score Watch will also alert you if there’s a change in the collection agency, amount owed, account number for the collection, and its status (unpaid or paid).